A contribution to the understanding

 The difficulty that Freud wrestled with was how to biologically motivate an innate tendency that goes against life.
 Eros sustains life whereas Thanatos is antagonistic to Eros.
 Yet, Thanatos is not antagonistic to life from an overarching perspective.
 The point is that both Eros and Thanatos work to sustain the organism.
 It functions like a thermostat.
 When it gets too hot, electricity is shut off temporarily.
 Seth is a menace.
 He is the god of the dead region, the desert.
 Yet, he defends the sun bark in the dead of night.
 In modern biology, such dialectics has been verified.
 All living beings undergo programmed cell death (apoptosis) without which they could not develop to maturity.
 Brain cells must die in order for intelligence to develop, otherwise there would be cacophony.
 The cell suicide mechanism is crucial to complex organisms.

 Destructive agents in the form of free radicals (oxidants) cause damage to living cells.
 So people eat antioxidants to remove these destructive compounds.
-However, over-consumption of antioxidants, especially with elderly people, is destructive to the body, causing inflammation and accelerated aging.
+However, over-consumption of antioxidants, especially with elderly people, is harmful to the body, causing inflammation and accelerated aging.

 The reason is that free radicals are needed in the immune system.
 White blood cells are responsible for the defense against virus, bacteria, toxins, and cancer.
 They utilize free radicals as “missiles”, shooting them at the infectants, in order to destroy them.
 This means that a shortage of free radicals in the body weakens the defense.
 The white blood cells must have recourse to plenty of free radicals in order to fulfill their